Runthescript/tor-composer/README.md

 ## Step One

 Copy your website files and folders into the `your-project` directory.
-Once you have added all your static web files to [your-project](/your-project/) (ie. html,css, javascipt, images), in the terminal, at the root of `tor-composer` project, issue the following command:
+Once you have added all your static web files to [your-project](/your-project/) (ie. html,css, javascipt, images, etc), in the terminal, at the root of `tor-composer`, issue the following command:

 ```bash
 docker-compose up --build